coveo/coveo.analytics.js/README.md

 ## Coveo Usage Analytic JavaScript client

-This project provides 2 ways to interact with the the Coveo Usage Analytics service.
+This project provides 2 ways to interact with the Coveo Usage Analytics service.

 - A JavaScript browser client
--   A code snippet to add in websites pages
+- A code snippet to add in website pages

 ## Usage (Web analytics)

-This JavaScript client project provides a code snippet that website administrators can easily add to website pages to track `pageview` events.
+This JavaScript client provides a code snippet that can easily be added to website pages to track events.
 The `pageview` events are stored in a Coveo Usage Analytics table which content currently cannot be viewed in Usage Analytics reports and the visit browser to prevent performance degradation.

 Initially, the `pageview` events data will be used exclusively by the Coveo Reveal Recommendations feature (see [Recommendations Feature](https://onlinehelp.coveo.com/en/cloud/coveo_reveal_features.htm#Recommendations)).
 It is recommended that you start pushing `pageview` events to the Coveo Usage Analytics service as soon as possible so that you get relevant items recommended.